Tujia people: Culture

 Today, traditional Tujia customs can only be found in the most remote areas.

 The Tujia are renowned for their singing and song composing abilities and for their tradition of the Baishou dance (摆手舞), a 500-year-old collective dance which uses 70 ritual gestures to represent war, farming, hunting, courtship and other aspects of traditional life.
 They are also famous for their richly patterned brocade, known as xilankapu, a product that in earlier days regularly figured in their tribute payments to the Chinese court.
 For their spring festival they prepare handmade glutinous rice cakes called ciba cake.
 They gather round the fire to sing folk songs and eat grilled ciba.

 Regarding religion, most of the Tujia worship a white tiger totem, although some Tujia in western Hunan worship a turtle totem.

 Language

 Tujia is a Sino-Tibetan language and is usually considered an isolate within this group.
 It has some grammatical and phonological similarities with Nuosu, though its vocabulary is very different.

 Today there are at most 70,000 native speakers of the Tujia language, most of whom live in the northern parts Xiangxi Tujia and Miao Autonomous Prefecture in North-Western Hunan Province.

 The vast majority of the Tujia use varieties of Chinese, mainly Southwestern Mandarin; a few speak Hmongic languages.
 Few monolingual Tujia speakers remain; nearly all are bilingual in some dialect of Chinese.
 Children now learn Chinese from childhood and many young Tujia prefer to use Chinese when communicating among themselves.
 Among fluent Tujia speakers, Chinese borrowings and even sentence structures, are more common.

 Distribution

 By province

-The Fifth National Population Census of 2000 recorded 8,028,133 Tujia in China.
+The Census of 2020 recorded 9,587,732 Tujia in China.